kubernetes/community/sig-security/charter.md

 #### Vulnerability Management Process

-Work with the Kubernetes [Product Security Committee (PSC)](https://github.com/kubernetes/security#product-security-committee-psc) to define the processes for fixing and disclosing vulnerabilities, as outlined in https://github.com/kubernetes/security.
+Work with the Kubernetes [Security Response Committee (SRC)](https://github.com/kubernetes/committee-security-response#security-response-committee-src) to define the processes for fixing and disclosing vulnerabilities, as outlined in https://github.com/kubernetes/committee-security-response.
 For example:

 - When the private fix & release process is invoked
 - How vulnerabilities are rated